fithisux/omdb_graphdb_article/README.md

 Checkout the above repo and run the dbt pipeline (see REDMAE there).
 Please run the [neo4j_export.ipynb](neo4j_version/neo4j_export.ipynb) notebook while having fixed if necessary the paths in order to export to json.gz.
 Please run the [neo4j_load.ipynb](neo4j_version/neo4j_load.ipynb) to load graph to neo4j.

+## Kuzudb version (gold business graph model)

+Checkout the above repo and run the dbt pipeline (see REDMAE there).
+Please run the [kuzudb_export.ipynb](kuzudb_version/kuzudb_export.ipynb) notebook while having fixed if necessary the paths in order to export to json.
+Please run the [kuzudb_load.ipynb](kuzudb_version/kuzudb_load.ipynb) to load graph to kuzudb.